The HyperTexts

 Presley, Aretha Franklin, Roy Orbison, Johnny Cash, Josh Groban and Charlotte

 Church.
-While the song does have a bit of "light at the end of the tunnel," for
+While the song does suggest a "light at the end of the tunnel," for

 the most part it is a dark masterpiece.